-PREREQUISITE: ELT 102 or as required by program.
+PREREQUISITE: ELT 102.

 This state-of-the-art course includes fundamental principles of programmable logic controls (PLCs) including hardware and programming.
 Hardwiring associated with PLCs, different options available with most PLCs, and basic ladder logic programming are emphasized.
 On completion, students should be able to develop programs, load programs into PLCs, and troubleshoot the system.